Epizyme Inc. (NASDAQ:EPZM) Stock: Thought Concerns

-Wedbush raised the price target for the Epizyme Inc. (NASDAQ:EPZM) stock from “an Outperform” to “a Neutral”.
-The rating was released on June 27, 2022, according to finviz.
-We previously noted in another research note published on May 07, 2021 by SVB Leerink that upgraded the stock from a Mkt perform to an Outperform with a price target of $16 for EPZM stock.
-The research report from Cowen has resumed the stock to Outperform, with a price target set at $14.
-The stock was initiated by Credit Suisse, who disclosed in a research note on March 31, 2021, to Outperform and set the price objective to $13.
-In their research brief published February 25, 2021, Morgan Stanley analysts downgraded the Epizyme Inc. stock from Overweight to Equal-Weight with a price target of $14.
+Cowen raised the price target for the Epizyme Inc. (NASDAQ:EPZM) stock from “an Outperform” to “a Market perform”.
+The rating was released on June 28, 2022, according to finviz.
+The research report from SVB Leerink has upgraded the stock from Mkt Perform to Outperform, with a price target set at $16.
+The stock was resumed by Cowen, who disclosed in a research note on April 23, 2021, to Outperform and set the price objective to $14.
+In their research brief published March 31, 2021, Credit Suisse analysts initiated the Epizyme Inc. stock to Outperform with a price target of $13.

 3 Tiny Stocks Primed to Explode